One of the most common questions I get from people starting out is: “what is the difference between blogging and SBI, and which one should I choose?”

-There are great step-by-step training programs out there, such as my own Online Income Mastery course that will show you how to get started and build a profitable blog.
+There are great step-by-step training programs out there, such as my own Lifestyle Liberation Academy community, where you get all the training you need + the support.

 All the information you need is available online for free, so if you’re willing to spend some time doing your research, you don’t have to join a training program, although I personally recommend you do, because it saves a ton of time.

 If you’re not tech-savvy, and want to get as far away from anything technical, I recommend SBI.
 If on the other hand, you like blogging, and don’t mind getting your hands dirty, then blogging is for you.

 In the end, it all depends on what you feel drawn towards, and what you want to do.